 The Significance of Setting

 As a Latino, I feel comfortable saying ‘marijuana’ in front of my Latino friends.
-In fact, if I say "cannabis," they look at me like, "what happened to you, are you a real weed man, or are you just in it for the money now?"
+In fact, if I say "cannabis," they look at me like, "what happened to you?"

 On the other hand, since I have a lighter skin tone and my Spanish accent is not very strong when I speak English, I'm careful in business settings and will say "cannabis" instead.